-One of the most common and damaging stereotypes about mental illness is that mentally ill people are chronically dangerous and violence-prone (Corrigan and Watson, 2002).
+One of the most common and damaging stereotypes about mental illness is that mentally ill people are chronically dangerous and violence-prone (Corrigan & Watson, 2002).
 This stereotype is especially strongly linked to people with psychosis.
 Like many stereotypes, it’s not true in the vast majority of cases, but the general public may not realize that.
-This is a follow-up to yesterday’s post.

 What psychosis is

 I’m not a fan of word policing, but knowing what words mean seems like a fundamental part of human communication.
 So let’s talk about what psychosis is.

 Unlike terms like depression and anxiety, psychosis doesn’t have distinct medical and non-medical definitions.
 There’s just psychosis.
 Unlike misuse of terms like ADHD and OCD that tends to minimize the conditions, misuse of psychosis goes way off in the other direction of scary and violent.

 Here are a couple of dictionary definitions for “psychosis”:

 - “a severe mental disorder in which thought and emotions are so impaired that contact is lost with external reality” (Merriam-Webster Dictionary)